-From Nuri, found in Pyramid 25, but originally from Pyramid 27 (tomb of Queen Madiken) Rooms A and B. 1918: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.
+From Nubia (Sudan), Nuri, Pyramid 27 (tomb of Queen Maldiken).
+1918: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition